BillHammond11662/Block-Modeling-Matlab-Codes/README.md

 That manuscript describing analysis of crustal deformation in the western Great Basin using these codes can be cites as:
 Hammond, W. C., G. Blewitt, and C. Kreemer (2011), Block modeling of crustal deformation of the northern Walker Lane and Basin and Range from GPS velocities, J. Geophys.
 Res., 116, B04402, doi:10.1029/2010JB007817.

--Bill Hammond
+-Bill Hammond,

-Nevada Geodetic Laboratory
+Nevada Geodetic Laboratory,
 University of Nevada, Reno